orlandov/node-mongodb/README.markdown

 ACKNOWLEDGEMENTS
 ================

-- ryah's Node.JS postgres driver was the foundation for this extension
+- ryah's Node postgres driver was the foundation for this extension
 - MongoDB C drivers
-- #node.js and #mongodb on freenode for answering my questions
+- The people in #node.js and #mongodb on freenode for answering my questions

 SEE ALSO
 ========